Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia State vs. Texas State College Football Odds, Plays and Insights

-The Georgia State Panthers (2-4, 0-0 Sun Belt) host the Texas State Bobcats (2-4, 0-0 Sun Belt) on Saturday, October 23, 2021 in matchup between Sun Belt opponents at Center Parc Stadium.
-Texas State is a 10.5-point underdog.
-The point total is 60.5 for the outing.
+Oddsmakers heavily favor the Georgia State Panthers (2-4, 0-0 Sun Belt) when they host the Texas State Bobcats (2-4, 0-0 Sun Belt) on Saturday, October 23, 2021 in a matchup between Sun Belt rivals at Center Parc Stadium.
+Georgia State is favored by 10.5 points.
+The contest has an over/under of 60.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.